lateef-taiwo/Crudddur-app/journal/week0.md

 ![update](./images/awscli%20install.png)

 * Setup AWS CLI to use partial auto prompt mode
-* The bash commands we are using are the same as the instructions in this link[AWS CLI Install Instructions](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
+* The bash commands we are using are the same as the instructions in this link [AWS CLI Install Instructions](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)

 ### Updated .gitpod.yml to include the following task.